lhcb/starterkit-lessons/second-analysis-steps/simulation-intro.md

 Any Gauss release not listed here corresponds to the lower of the Sim09 versions it is between (e.g. Gauss v49r9 is Sim09c)

+Once in a few years, major Sim versions are released, which involve newer versions of GEANT4, Pythia8 and other software, as well as major fixes to the detector description.
+Prior to production release, an extensive testing is performed by the Simulation group.
+The next major release is Sim10 (Gauss versions above v52) which is currently under validation.
+It will be used for both Run 1-2 and upgrade simulations in the future.
+The current Sim09 also supports production for upgrade.
+Sim versions suitable for upgrade simulations are marked with "Up" label, e.g. Sim10-Up08.

 Whilst these act as guidelines, to find the version of Gauss used for a specific production you can run this command:
 `lb-dirac dirac-bookkeeping-production-information <prodID>`.
 Here `<prodID>` represents your production number, this is a 5 or 6 digit number.
 If you don't know this, it can be found by using this command: